danielscholl/edge-validate/docs/secret_management/SopsSecrets.md

-# Instructions for Setting up Key Vault
+# Instructions for SOPS Secrets

-Create a Key Vault with a User Managed Identity the access policy and the Azure Identity

 Patch the kustomize-controller Pod template to match the AzureIdentity name label and allow binding.